Han Seung-Bum ex-Head of the Cyber Team for the Election Camp of the Head of the Local Government, Representative of Maccine Korea

 The identity of those that attempt to shake down Korea’s greatest intelligence agency and delude the world and deceive the people with arguments that the National Intelligence Service intervened in the Presidential elections can only be North Korean spies and followers of the North Korean regime.

-ⓒ 위메이크뉴스 & wemakenews.co.kr 무단전재-재배포금지
+ⓒ 위메이크뉴스 & www.wemakenews.co.kr 무단전재-재배포금지

 BEST 뉴스